gregfullard/100-days-of-code/log.md

 ### Day R2D55: 2020-12-04
 R2D55 #100DaysOfCode - Credits page added, which contains a detailed list that credits all photographers who graciously shgare their work online.
 Also made a temporary DNS change which allows me to access the old Ghost site and the new Gatsby site (https://www.devskilldojo.com/)

+### Day R2D56: 2020-12-08
+R2D56 #100DaysOfCode - Built and linked newsletter subscription form to MailChimp backend.
+Was much simpler than I anticipated, due to the cool community plugin by @benhoffman_ (https://github.com/benjaminhoffman/gatsby-plugin-mailchimp)